jacobsvennevik/Weather/README.md

 ## Usage

-After installation open the file in an editor, use the run function.
+After installation open the file in an editor, then use the run function.

 ![Usage run screenshot][usagesRun]